Sophiaj427/Website/README.md

             <br>
             8/31/23 Week 2 <br>
             It has been a fun week.
 We learned all about the differnt sections of engineering.
-Mechanical <br> engineering is the oldest and extensive engineering branches.
-This week we also started working <br> in our groups on planning the design of our Rube Goldberg machine.
+Mechanical <br> engineering is the oldest and most extensive of the engineering branches.
+This week we also started <br> working in our groups on planning the design of our Rube Goldberg machine.
 We CADed a 3D model of it on <br>
                TinkerCad, and tryed to test it out.
 It's going to take a little more planning.
 On frieday we <br>
                CADed a home applience,I made a microwave.
 Which I think turned out well. <br>
                <br>